jeremylynch83/drjeremylynch/master/master.md

 - **S (Speech)**: Ask the person to repeat a simple phrase.
 Is their speech slurred or strange?
 - **T (Time)**: If you observe any of these signs, call your local emergency number immediately.

-## 3. Other Symptoms
+## Other Symptoms

 Depending on the exact part of the brain affected by the stroke, specific symptoms may be experienced:

-- **Problems with taste, smell, hearing or vision**
+- Problems with taste, smell, hearing or vision
-- **Drooping of an eyelid and weakness of ocular muscles**
+- Drooping of an eyelid and weakness of ocular muscles
-- **Decreased reflexes, such as a reduced gag or swallow reflex**
+- Decreased reflexes, such as a reduced gag or swallow reflex
-- **Altered breathing and heart rate**
+- Altered breathing and heart rate
-- **Confusion or lack of insight into their disability**
+- Confusion or lack of insight into their disability
-- **Difficulty with voluntary movements (apraxia) or issues with coordination**
+- Difficulty with voluntary movements (apraxia) or issues with coordination

 The more extensive the area of the brain affected, the more functions are likely to be lost.

-## 5. Regular Check-ups

-If you have any risk factors for a stroke, such as high blood pressure, obesity, diabetes or a previous mini-stroke (TIA), it's important to have regular check-ups with your doctor.
-They can help you manage your risk and possibly prevent a stroke from occurring.

-The symptoms of a stroke can be alarming.
-Knowing what to look for and acting quickly can make a significant difference.
-Remember, if you suspect a stroke, don't wait — seek help immediately.

 # Diagnosis of stroke {Stroke}
 ---